 The Exploring Kent’s Past project seeks to make these resources as widely available as possible.
 Previously, the only way to see this information was to make an appointment at County Hall in Maidstone.
 Now you can access the Historic Environment Record from the comfort of your own home.

 The HER database is available online.
 You can explore the archaeological history of your town or village, research a particular period or theme or learn more about a site that you already know.

 An important part of the project is to encourage the use of heritage information within education.
-To help this we have created three educational packs for use by school children as part of the national curriculum.
-We have also created an extensive programme of outreach by holding workshops, giving talks and working with volunteers.
+To help this we created three educational packs for use by school children as part of the national curriculum.
+We also created an extensive programme of outreach by holding workshops, giving talks and working with volunteers.
 The educational packs are no longer appropriate to the national curriculum but are still useful for teachers wishing to develop ways to engage children using local heritage.
 Please contact us at the address below if you would like copies.